distributed-cryptography/.github/profile/README.md

 # Distributed Cryptography Labs

+We research and develop Byzantine Fault Tolerant protocols -- in particular distributed ledgers/blockchains -- and related products and tooling.
-Our purpose is the Research and development of distributed ledgers, and related products, pushing the envelope as necessary in the process.
+We strive to pushing the envelope as necessary in the process.